dry-rb/dry-system/docsite/source/glossary.html.md

 ## Container lifecycle

 **Lazy loading:** Containers start in lazy loading mode, loading individual components just in time when you resolve them (as well as all the components for their dependencies, for components using **auto-injection**).
 This uses the same **auto-registration** process as when you **finalize** the container, ensuring your components are consistently available in both modes.
-Typically, you leave the container to lazy load when you want to optimize for fastest container load time, such as when running tests or your application in development mode.
+Typically, you leave the container to lazy load when you want to optimize for fastest container load time, such as when running tests or during local development.

 **Finalization:** When you **finalize** a container, it **imports** other containers as required, starts each of its own **providers**, then begins a one-off process to **auto-register** components for all the **source files** in its **components dirs**, as well as any components specified in registration **manifests**.
 Once a container is finalized, it is frozen and no additional components can be registered.
 Typically, you finalize a container as part of booting a long-running application process.